 In 1996, the School's name changed to the UND School of Medicine and Health Sciences (SMHS) to reflect the diversity of educational and research activities that occur at the School, which had grown to include not only physicians-in-training, but professional programs in physical therapy, occupational therapy, medical laboratory science, physician assistant studies, athletic training/sports medicine, public health, and master and doctoral degrees in the biomedical sciences and clinical-translational science.

 The latest version of the School of Medicine and Health Sciences building, which opened in July 2016, was designed to foster collaborative learning and interprofessional education.
 It features a live animal vivarium, gross anatomy laboratory, eight learning communities (where students from all disciplines intermingle and learn each others' role in the health system), and the state's largest Simulation Center.

 Over $20 million of research--most of it federally funded by agencies such as the CDC and NIH--is conducted by faculty and graduate student researchers each academic year.
 SMHS research specializations include neurodegenerative diseases such as Alzheimer's and Parkinson's, infectious disease, the environmental and genetic bases of diseases like cancer (epigenetics), immune and inflammatory disease, and health disparities between different populations.

 Finally, the public SMHS building, which was dedicated to the citizens of North Dakota who financed its construction, serves also as a free art gallery.
-Displaying hundreds of works by world-renown artists whose pieces have ended up in UND's collection over the years, the School offers visitors to the building the free viewing of pieces by Honore Daumier, Emily Lunde, Andy Warhol, Roy Lichtenstein, Daniel Heyman, and Audrey Flack, among others.
+Displaying hundreds of works by world-renowned artists whose pieces have ended up in UND's collection over the years, the School offers visitors to the building the free viewing of pieces by Honore Daumier, Emily Lunde, Andy Warhol, Roy Lichtenstein, Daniel Heyman, and Audrey Flack, among others.